Distribution of integers with digit restrictions via Markov chains: Preliminaries

 for every $n\in \N$ and $s\in \mathcal{S}$. \end{theorem}

-Notice that the invariant distribution for an irreducible and aperiodic matrix over a finite state space always exists as a consequence of the Perron-Frobenius theorem.
-In addition, the result is only dependent on the transition matrix, so that $\lambda$, $C$ and $\rho$ are independent of the initial distribution.
+Notice that the invariant distribution for an irreducible and aperiodic transition matrix with a finite state space always exists (and it is unique) as a consequence of the Perron-Frobenius theorem.
+In addition, the \cref{thm:ConvergenceMC} is only dependent on the transition matrix, so that $\lambda$, $C$ and $\rho$ are independent of the initial distribution.
 A particularly interesting case occurs when the sum of each column of $M$ is also 1, in which case $M$ is called \emph{doubly stochastic}.
 In this case, the distribution $\lambda(s) = 1/|\mathcal{S}|$ is invariant for $M$.
 For further discussion on the convergence of Markov chains, see \cite[Section 1.8]{MarkovChain2} and \cite[Section 3]{MarkovChain1}.